ShaileshLPrabhu/Auto-sales-EDA/README.md

-Instructions to configure inorder to run this project on your device.
+Instructions for configuration in order to run this project on your device.

 step 1: clone the repository to your desired folder